 Pricing; Billing; Term.

-12.1 The term of any Exchange enabled through the Network Exchange Serice will commence on the BCD defined in the Cloud Application Manager Schedule and will remain in effect for as long as Customer continues to access and use the Service (i.e. month to month).
+12.1 The term of any Exchange enabled through the Network Exchange Service will commence on the BCD defined in the applicable Service Schedule and will remain in effect for as long as Customer continues to access and use the Service (i.e. month to month).
 At the conclusion of the committed term, the Services will renew on a month to month term at then current service rates.

-12.2 Pricing for Network Exchange Services is listed at the Website (www.ctl.io) in USD notwithstanding any $0 amounts shown in the table above.
-Network Exchange Services charges charges may vary each month depending on the bandwidth selected, the existence of one or more active Exchanges for the month, and the associated Endpoints of the active Exchange(s).
-Customer acknowledges and agrees that notwithstanding any $0.00 noted in the table above, Customer agrees to pay charges based on Customer’s actual use of the Services.
+12.2 Pricing for Network Exchange Services is listed at the Website (www.ctl.io) and is also available in the Cloud Application Manager billing module.
+All values are in USD.
+Network Exchange Services charges may vary each month depending on the bandwidth selected, the existence of one or more active Exchanges for the month, and the associated Endpoints of the active Exchange(s).
+Customer acknowledges and agrees that notwithstanding any $0.00 noted on a Service Order, Customer agrees to pay charges based on Customer’s actual use of the Services.

 12.3 Billing.
 For all Network Exchange Services, charges will be billed in the currency identified on the Service Order and will be invoiced in the chosen currency equivalent as of the date of the invoice and each month thereafter based on the exchange rate as of the date of the invoice.
 For the avoidance of doubt, CenturyLink uses dynamic exchange rates to calculate all non-USD billing.
 This means that the exchange rate published on the day each respective monthly invoice is created will be the exchange rate used to appropriately convert the invoiced amounts from USD to the applicable currency.
 Exchange rate adjustments shall not be deemed a rate adjustment.
 Customer will pay such invoices free of currency exchange costs, or bank charges.